 “People in life fall into these situations,” Dow said of Scanlon’s legal problems.

 Dow also said Scanlon “had acknowledged responsibility” and “made substantial efforts at restitution.”

 When asked why Scanlon stole the municipal funds, Dow politely responded, “That’s an interesting question,” and did not elaborate.

 State’s Attorney Kevin Lawlor, who handled the case in court today, said he has “faith the judge will give the appropriate sentence within those guidelines.”

 In court, Lawlor said the law enforcement investigation found that Scanlon was stealing roughly $100,000 a year from city coffers.
 As assistant finance director, she “wrongly appropriated [funds] to herself,” according to Lawlor.

 Plea deal involves two counts

 Scanlon originally was accused of stealing $914,000 in city money over a decade.
 She was charged with 56 counts of first-degree forgery and one degree of first-degree larceny, all felonies.

-She pleaded no contest to one degree of both first-degree forgery and first-degree larceny.
+She pleaded no contest to one count of both first-degree forgery and first-degree larceny.
 “No contest” means a suspect neither admits or disputes his or her guilt, but is basically treated in criminal court as being similar to a guilty plea.